 The Brinsea Mini II Advance Egg Incubator has a standard egg holding capacity of 7 eggs (chicken, turkey, duck and goose).
 But if you want to increase the capacity to 14 eggs, you can purchase a 12-small egg disc.

-This incubator comes with central water reservoirs with external water top-ups in other to control the humidity.
+This incubator has central water reservoirs with external water top-ups to control the humidity.
 Of course, the Brinsea Mini II Advance Egg Incubator has exceptional visibility, making the incubator perfect for teachers, hobbyists and small-scale breeders.

 Cleaning this incubator is easy because it is made of hygienic ABS plastics.
 This material also increases its durability.
-That said, you might find this product as expensive as a mini incubator, but it is worth the price considering the features it has.
+That said, you might find this product as expensive as a mini incubator, but considering its features, it is worth the price.

 Beginners who want to try a mini egg incubator should give the Brinsea Mini II Advance Incubator higher consideration.
 It is indeed a great value for the money.